-Implementor: Congress, NSABB Status: oongress, nonde
+Implementor: Status: Congress, NSABB Inaction

-Action Item b.
 Overhaul the Select Agent Program.

 Based on the recommendations of the National Science Advisory Board for Biosecurity and input from other sources as appropriate, the Secretary of Agriculture and Secretary of Health and Human Services should undertake a comprehensive overhaul of the program to include development of a revised program strategy, notice of proposed rulemaking and public comment periods, and promulgation of new rules.
 Any new rulemaking must be undertaken to achieve optimal laboratory safety and security while minimizing bureaucratic burdens on the regulated community.
 Congress should provide oversight of all proposed rules for the Program.